craigforr/workstation/macos/README.md

 - `git`
 - `brew` (Homebrew)

 If Homebrew is not installed, then follow the [Homebrew installation instructions](https://brew.sh/) to do so.
+Git should already be installed, but if it is not, you can use Homebrew to install it: `brew install git`.

 #### Optional